mboshernitsan/aws-lambda-pivotal-to-hipchat-filter/README.md

 # AWS Lambda Pivotal-to-HipChat filter

-A simple Lambda function for filtering and transforming Pivotal activity web hook notifications and posting them to a HipChat room.
+An AWS Lambda function for filtering and transforming Pivotal activity web hook (v5) notifications and posting them to a HipChat room.
+We find this cleaner and more flexible than the official HipChat Pivotal endpoint (https://confluence.atlassian.com/display/HIPCHATKB/Pivotal+Tracker+integration).

 *Important note:* for this integration, you will need to use HipChat API v1 tokens.